This is the Royal Horticultural Society symbol for the Award of Garden Merit ‘AGM’. This award indicates that the plant is recommended by the RHS.

 Awards are usually given after a period of trial at an RHS garden.

 The AGM is intended to be of practical value to the home gardener.
-It is awarded therefore only to a plant that meets the following criteria:
+It is awarded therefore only to a plant that meets the tried and tested plant varieties using trial methods and criteria.

 - It must be available in the UK